ExpeditionRPG/expedition/services/quests/docs/qdl_guide.md

 Note: In cases where adventurers won't heal at the end of combat, it's nice to warn them with an instruction node before combat starts so that they can make better choices - for example: `> You're on the run!
 You won't heal after this encounter.`

-### Decision cards
+### Decision cards (The Future expansion)

 Decisions allow you to add a more structure element of action to your quest.
-These can happen both in combat and during roleplay - in fact, they can happen automatically in combat if The Future expansion is enabled!
+These can happen both in combat and during roleplay - in fact, they sometimes happen automatically in combat!

 A decision plays out similarly to a round of combat - there's a timed phase where users have a limited amount of time to select the best action to take given some scenario you present.

-Decisions can be used without The Future, but they really shine when users have Skill cards that they can use to affect their success or failure when attempting a skill check.
-Try to use these only in quests where you mark The Future as a requred expansion.
+Decisions can be made when when users have Skill cards that they can use to affect their success or failure when attempting a skill check.
+If you use decisions, you must mark The Future as a requred expansion.

 When out of combat, skill checks look sort of like a special roleplay card: